jmdev11webdev/jmdev11webdev/README.md

 # 💫 About Me:
 <p style="text-align:justify;">
 Laravel developer working on a production project, focusing on PHP, JavaScript, and the Laravel ecosystem (TALL stack, Livewire, Flux).
 Experienced with Next.js, Angular, and TypeScript.
 Open to open-source collaboration, especially in UI/UX.
 GitHub serves as my portfolio and proof of work.
-Visit my web portfolio for visualized web portfolio <a href="https://jmdevstack.laravel.com">jmdevstack.laravel.com</a>
+Visit my web portfolio for visualized web portfolio <a href="https://jmdevstack.laravel.com">jmdevstack.laravel.com</a>, and my old github account <a href="https://www.github.com/migslahorra">migslahorra</a>
 </p>

 For inquiries email: lahorrajm21@gmail.com